opensearch-project/opensearch-benchmark/PYTHON_SUPPORT_GUIDE.md

 * `setup.py`: Update supported Python versions in `supported_python_versions`.
 * `tox.ini`: Update supported Python versions in `env_list`
 * `Makefile`: If updating the minimum supported Python version, ensure that the minimum Python version environment variable, the `pyinst<MINIMUM_SUPPORTED_PYTHON_VERSION>` section, and `check-pip` section have been updated.
-    * For example: If changing the minimum supproted Python version to Python `3.10`, ensure the following lines have been updated to use 3.10
+    * For example: If changing the minimum supported Python version to Python `3.10`, ensure the following lines have been updated to use 3.10
 ```
 VERSION310 = $(shell jq -r '.python_versions | .[]' .ci/variables.json | sed '$$d' | grep 3\.10)